 language environment

-that can be set using SET COUNTRY
+that can be set using SET COUNTRY.

 A 24-hour format (default) and four 12-hour formats can be configured.
-The source field can have the type t
+The source field can have the type t.
+The addition is ignored if other types are specified.

 The required output length for the 12-hour formats is 11.
 If data is specified explicitly and statically

-for a source field with type t
+in the statement WRITE for a source field with type t,

 an output length of at least 11 must be specified.
-If a dynamic output length is specified, or if the target field for WRITE TO
+If a dynamic output length is specified, or if the target field for WRITE TO is shorter than 11, the truncation is performed as described

 here.